What is it about #TEDTalks that attracts such a cult-like following?

 3. Pictures Are Worth 1,000 Words

 It is widely known that human beings process visual information more efficiently than text, as reading is a skill we must learn, and picture processing is an ability we are all born with.
 That’s why images make the audience want to connect with you and allow them to digest your content easily.
-Here are some interesting facts:
+Here are some interesting facts about visual learning:

 - Around 40% of learners respond better to visual information than text alone.